ASTM International: History

-On June 9th, 2022, it was announced that the European Committee for Standardization (CEN) and ASTM International have agreed to extend and expand a Technical Cooperation Agreement from 2019.
+On June 9, 2022, it was announced that the European Committee for Standardization (CEN) and ASTM International agreed to extend and expand a Technical Cooperation Agreement from 2019.

 Membership and organization

-Membership in the organization is open to anyone with an interest in its activities.
+Membership in the organization is open to anyone interested in its activities.
 Standards are developed within committees, and new committees are formed as needed, upon request of interested members.
-Membership in most committees is voluntary and is initiated by the member's own request, not by appointment nor by invitation.
+Membership in most committees is voluntary and is initiated by the member's request, not by appointment or invitation.

 Members are classified as users, producers, consumers, and "general interest".
 The latter includes academics and consultants.
 Users include industry users, who may be producers in the context of other technical commodities, and end-users such as consumers.
-In order to meet the requirements of antitrust laws, producers must constitute less than 50% of every committee or subcommittee, and votes are limited to one per producer company.
+To meet the requirements of antitrust laws, producers must constitute less than 50% of every committee or subcommittee, and votes are limited to one per producer company.
 Because of these restrictions, there can be a substantial waiting-list of producers seeking organizational memberships on the more popular committees.
-Members can, however, participate without a formal vote and their input will be fully considered.
+Members can participate without a formal vote and their input will be fully considered.

 As of 2015, ASTM has more than 30,000 members, including over 1,150 organizational members, from more than 140 countries.
 The members serve on one or more of 140+ ASTM Technical Committees.
 ASTM International has several awards for contributions to standards authorship, including the ASTM International Award of Merit (the organization's highest award) ASTM International is classified by the United States Internal Revenue Service as a 501(c)(3) nonprofit organization.

+Additive Manufacturing Center of Excellence (AM CoE)

+In 2018, ASTM International launched the Additive Manufacturing Center of Excellence (AM CoE), a global initiative uniting industry, government, and academia to accelerate research, development, standardization, certification, and industrialization of additive manufacturing (AM).
+Headquartered in Washington, D.C., with a network of experts across the Americas, Europe, and Asia, the AM CoE focuses on bridging the gap between cutting-edge research and consensus-based standards.

+The AM CoE’s main pillars include: